dokkev/obsidian-valut/SIm2Real/TDMPC.md

 ### Abstract
-- Data driven MPC has advantages that it could improve sample efficiency and better performance with increased computational budget
+- Data driven MPC has advantages:
+	- could improve sample efficiency
+	- better performance with increased computational budget
+- We combine the strengths of model and model-free
--
+	- learmed task